zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Dad says, “We have to pose.”
 “To pose” (pose) is to  hold your body in a particular position, especially so that you can be photographed or painted.
 You put your body in a certain position and someone pai nts you in that position, or in this case, takes a photograph of you.
 Dad says, “Th e whole point is to look natural.”
 “The whole point” means the main purpose of something, the reason you are doing something.

-Of course, this is a little funny because if you ar e posing, you’re really not doing something naturally.
+Of course, this is a little funny because if you are posing, you’re really not doing something naturally.
 To do something natural would be not to pose, not to put your body in a particular fixed position in order t o have a photograph taken of it.
 Mom says, “If you wanted a natural family photo, wh y are we in a portrait studio in the middle of a sitting?”
 Mom has a good point h ere.
 She’s telling Dad that they don’t need to go to a portrait studio in order  to get a natural look to their photograph.

 A “portrait studio” would be a place you go to get your photograph taken for some formal event, usually.
 Only professional photograph ers typically have portrait

 studios – places where people can go and get their picture taken.
-Portrait studios often have special lighting and backgrounds that ar e used as part of the process of taking the portrait.
+Portrait studios often have special lighting and backgrounds that are used as part of the process of taking the portrait.
 A “sitting” (sitting) is a period of time when you sit in front of a camera or an artist in order to have your paintin g made or your photograph taken.

 Dad says, “I want us to stand in front of a nice ba ckground and pose with nice props.”
 A “background” is what is seen behind you.
 And as I just mentioned, portrait studios or photo studios often have specia l backgrounds special pieces of paper or material that look like mountains or field s or something that you stand in front of in order to have your photograph taken.
 Da d wants a nice background with nice “props” (props).